Differential geometry of ${\mathsf{SO}}^{\ast}(2n)$-type structures -- Integrability: -structures and the bundle of Weyl structures

 We have $M=\mathcal{G}/G_0$ and

 where the equality does not depend on the Levi factor $G_0$.
 Therefore, as in Proposition \ref{quatertangentmodel}, we obtain an almost qs-H structure on $M$.
-Since the Cartan connection and the corresponding trivialization is invariant with respect to all quaternionic automorphisms, this construction is a functor from the category of almost quaternionic manifolds to the category of almost qs-H manifolds.
+The Cartan connection and the corresponding trivialization is preserved by quaternionic automorphisms.
+Therefore, this construction is a functor from the category of almost quaternionic manifolds to the category of almost qs-H manifolds.
 Then, the second claim follows from the first one and \cite[Theorem 3.1]{CM}. \end{proof}

 Let us now illustrate Theorem \ref{weylstr} via an explicit example, by using an almost quaternionic manifold.

 \begin{example} Consider $N=\R^8=(x_1,\dots,x_8)$ endowed with the quaternionic co-frame

 providing an isomorphism $T_{x}\R^8\to[\E\Hh]$, and let us denote by $Q$ the induced almost quaternionic structure on $N$.
 Following the above construction, we obtain the following matrix of 1-forms on $N$ for the pullback of the Cartan connection along $\nu$: